Dynasty (band): History and overview

 Beard, who had cowritten much of Dynasty's material, continued as a songwriter.
 Her songs appear on albums by Shalamar, the Whispers, 7th Wonder, 911, and LaRue.
 Carriere continued as a background vocalist, while keyboardist-singer Spencer returned to studio work and can be heard on recordings by Carrie Lucas, Shalamar, the Whispers, Tin Harris, and Gladys Knight & the Pips.
 Sylvers went on to have a successful career as a producer and songwriter for such artists as Howard Hewett, Ahmad Jamal, the Brothers Johnson, Glenn Jones, and Blackstreet.

 Canadian independent record label Unidisc Music Inc. has reissued most of Dynasty's albums on CD.

+Vocalist Nidra Beard died from cancer in December 2023, at the age of 71.